chawins/Adversarial-Examples-Reading-List/README.md

 ---

-## Theoretical Analysis
+## Theoretical & Empirical Analysis
 - O. Bastani, Y. Ioannou, L. Lampropoulos, D. Vytiniotis, A. V Nori, and A. Criminisi, **Measuring Neural Net Robustness with Constraints.**
 - A. Fawzi, O. Fawzi, and P. Frossard, **Analysis of classifiers’ robustness to adversarial perturbations.**
 - A. Matyasko and L. Chau, **Margin Maximization for Robust Classification using Deep Learning**, pp. 300–307, 2017.
 - J. Sokolic, R. Giryes, G. Sapiro, and M. R. D. Rodrigues, **Robust Large Margin Deep Neural Networks**, May 2016.
-- E. D. Cubuk, B. Zoph, S. S. Schoenholz, Q. V Le, and G. Brain, **INTRIGUING PROPERTIES OF ADVERSARIAL EXAMPLES.**
+- E. D. Cubuk, B. Zoph, S. S. Schoenholz, Q. V Le, and G. Brain, **Intriguing Properties of Adversarial Examples.**
   - Universal properties of small perturbation
   - Improving robustness with larger logits difference
-- Gilmer et al., **Adversarial Spheres**, 2018.
+- :+1: &nbsp; Gilmer et al., **Adversarial Spheres**, 2018.
   - On-distribution adversarial examples
   - Any none-zero test error leads to adversarial examples
+- D. Su, H. Zhang, H. Chen, J. Yi, P.Y.
+Chen, and Y. Gao, **Is Robustness the Cost of Accuracy? -- A Comprehensive Study on the Robustness of 18 Deep Image Classification Models**, ECCV 2018. [[link]](https://arxiv.org/abs/1808.01688)
+  - There is a trade-off between robustness and test accuracy, i.e. $distortion \sim \log(classification~error)$
+  - Network architecture affects robustness more than model size
+  - Adversarial examples generated from VGG transfer well to the other models while the rest often only transfer within the same family of models.
+Transferability is often asymmetric.

 ---

 ## Applications
 - Physically robust adversarial examples
   - A. Kurakin, I. J. Goodfellow, and S. Bengio, **ADVERSARIAL EXAMPLES IN THE PHYSICAL WORLD.**
-  - A. Athalye, L. Engstrom, A. Ilyas, and K. Kwok, **SYNTHESIZING ROBUST ADVERSARIAL EXAMPLES.**
+  - :+1: &nbsp; A. Athalye, L. Engstrom, A. Ilyas, and K. Kwok, **Synthesizing Robust Adversarial Examples**, 2018. [[link]](https://arxiv.org/abs/1707.07397)
   - J. Lu, H. Sibai, E. Fabry, and D. Forsyth, **NO Need to Worry about Adversarial Examples in Object Detection in Autonomous Vehicles**, 2017.
   - J. Lu, H. Sibai, E. Fabry, and D. Forsyth, **Standard detectors aren’t (currently) fooled by physical adversarial stop signs.**
   - C. Sitawarin, A. Bhagoji, A. Mosenia, M. Chiang, P. Mittal, **DARTS: Deceiving Autonomous Cars with Toxic Signs**, 2018.